ibm-js/deliteful/docs/list/List.md

 * The list cannot have a `selectionMode` of `"none"`.
 If the selectionMode is `"none"` when setting the role attribute to `listbox`, it is automatically set to `"single"`;
 * The item and category renderers should not be actionable, and there is no way to enter actionable mode by pressing the ENTER or F2 keys;
 * If the list is categorized, the category headers are not focusable.

+#### menu role

+When using the `menu` role, the List widget behaves as previously described for the `listbox` role, except that there is no concept of selection.

 ### Globalization